NillionNetwork/nillion-docs/docs/blind-computer/learn/blind-modules.md

 # Blind Modules

-Blind Modules are the core technical components of the Nillion Network.
-Developers and end users of Nillion's technology mainly interact with Blind Modules via SDKs, but also have the option of interacting with them directly via their APIs.
+Blind Modules are the core technical components of the blind computer.
+Developers and end users of Nillion's technology mainly interact with blind modules via SDKs, but also have the option of interacting with them directly via their APIs.

 ## nilCC